 Jan 24, 2023 | By Will Hurd

-The term artificial intelligence describes a field in computer science that refers to computers or machines being able to simulate human intelligence to perform tasks or solve problems.
-Within our lifetimes, artificial intelligence (AI) will have altered our world more significantly and faster than any other technology since the discovery of electricity.
+There’s a simple answer to the question “what does AI stand for?”
+The term AI is an abbreviation for artificial intelligence.
+The definition for artificial intelligence is as follows: a field in computer science that refers to computers or machines being able to simulate human intelligence to perform tasks or solve problems.
+But those two letters “AI” represent more than just an abbreviation.
+AI stands for something that within our lifetimes will have altered our world more significantly and faster than any other technology since the discovery of electricity.

-Whenever new technologies seem likely to influence the cultural zeitgeist, folks always start making wildly wrong predictions like the one about the smartphone from former Intel CEO Andy Grove (see above).
+Whenever new technologies seem likely to influence the cultural zeitgeist, folks always start making wild predictions.
+Just like the one former Intel CEO Andy Grove made in 1992 about the idea of “smartphones” (see above).
 Some of the worst tech predictions in the past 100 years include:

-- The President of Western Union in 1876 saying, “This ‘telephone’ has far too many shortcomings to be taken seriously as a means of communication.
+- The President of Western Union in 1876 said, “This ‘telephone’ has far too many shortcomings to be taken seriously as a means of communication.
 It has objectively no value.”